 - if the work they are doing is harmful to the building

-When the tenant has violated the terms of the lease by doing the improvements without consent of the landlord, then he can take legal action against the tenant and stop him from proceeding with the work and can get him to restore the building to its original state.
+When the tenant has violated the terms of the lease by making the improvements without the landlord’s consent, he can take legal action against the tenant and stop him from proceeding with the work.
+He can get him to restore the building to its original state.

-The tenant improvements that are made by the tenant after getting the consent from the landlord can be allowed on condition that the fixtures if any added to the property by the tenant must be removed by him at the end of the tenancy and the property restored to its original condition when it was leased out to him.
+The tenant improvements that the tenant makes after getting the consent from the landlord can be allowed on condition that the fixtures if any added to the property by the tenant, must be removed by him at the end of the tenancy and the property restored to its original condition when it was leased out to him.

 Thus, there are risks involved in tenant improvements to a landlord, and to avoid all these things pay more attention when you are drafting your lease deed and instruct your attorney to provide for each situation so that the rights of the landlord and tenant are well protected legally and the period of lease goes on without any problem till the lease is terminated.